ViniciusFranklin22/emg-prosthesis-ml-experimental-study/README.md

 The repository is structured according to the organization of the thesis and the experimental configurations adopted during EMG signal acquisition.

+## 🔧 KiCad – EMG Sensor Hardware Design

+This repository includes the **dedicated PCB design** of the EMG sensor used in the experimental setup.
+The hardware was designed using **KiCad**, including schematic capture, PCB layout, and project configuration files.

+### 📁 KiCad
+The following KiCad files are versioned to ensure full reproducibility of the hardware design:

+- `.kicad_pro` → KiCad project file
+- `.kicad_sch` → Schematic design
+- `.kicad_pcb` → PCB layout and routing

 ### 🔹 Acquisition Configurations
 Each configuration corresponds to a specific forearm muscle: